Local Government Climate Action Program funding

 Examples of local climate initiatives

-Previous local climate funding initiatives that serve as examples of how LGCAP funding can support your community are:
+Previous local climate funding initiatives that serve as examples of how LGCAP funding can support a community are:

 Eligible expenditures